 The overall project implementation arrangements would entail three levels.
-At the apex is the Ministry of Finance (MoF) as the formal PA Project Counterpart (PC) to the project.
-For the overall management of the project there would be a Project Implementation Agent (PIA) and a specialized Management team for the DIB (DIB Manager - DM).
-The DIB will be launched during the project.
-DIB-DM is to design and prepare the DIB.
+At the apex is the Ministry of Finance and Planning (MOFP) as the formal PA Project Counterpart (PC) to the project.
+For the overall management of the project there is a Project Implementation Agent (PIA) and a specialized Management team for the DIB (DIB Manager - DM) in place.

-As noted earlier, the PIA will be contacted by MoF from the private sector - with delegated decision making authority for funds allocation and disbursement in accordance with performance-based contracts to be signed with the PA and MoF and in conformity with World Bank procurement and grant guidelines.
+As noted earlier, the PIA will be contacted by MOFP from the private sector - with delegated decision making authority for funds allocation and disbursement in accordance with performance-based contracts to be signed with the PA and MOFP and in conformity with World Bank procurement and grant guidelines.

-The PIA will be staffed accordingly and report to the PC (MoF).
-A detailed ToR for the PIA and different staff positions has been prepared and recruitment will commence in advance of project approval in order to accelerate progress towards project start-up readiness.
-In addition, the PIA would be responsible for contracting the specialized third party Independent Verification Agent (IVA) to provide assessments of outcome achievements on the basis of which remunerations will be disbursed to the implementation agencies.
+The PIA has been staffed accordingly and reports to the PC (MOFP).
+A detailed ToR for the PIA and different staff positions was prepared and recruitment commenced in advance of the first project's approval in order to accelerate progress towards project start-up readiness.
+In addition, the PIA is responsible for contracting the specialized third party Independent Verification Agent (IVA) to provide assessments of outcome achievements on the basis of which remunerations will be disbursed to the implementation agencies.

-The PIA will be responsible for the contracting of the DIB Advisor (D-Adv) management of the entrepreneurship ecosystem sub-component, contracting the feasibility study work to be undertaken to assess potential job-focused investments and provision of the capacity building support to the PA.
-The specific composition of the PIA will include the following core positions: (i) PIA Manager and senior economist; (ii) procurement specialist; (iii) financial management specialist; (iv) M&E specialist; (v) communications officer; (vi) environmental and social officer (ESO) (see Annex II for TOR); and (vii) project coordinator in Gaza.
+The PIA is responsible for the contracting of the DIB Advisor (D-Adv) management of the entrepreneurship ecosystem sub-component, contracting the feasibility study work to be undertaken to assess potential job-focused investments and provision of the capacity building support to the PA.
+The specific composition of the PIA includes the following core positions: (i) PIA Manager and senior economist; (ii) procurement specialist; (iii) financial management specialist; (iv) M&E specialist; (v) communications officer; (vi) environmental and social officer (ESO); and (vii) project coordinator in Gaza.